 I had about 14 hours of awake time and I didn’t want to spend all of it carrying this mood around.
-I decided to go to my favorite coffee shop (a thirty minute drive, I must add) and see if I would run into any of the usual interesting characters down in Puna.
+I decided to go to my favorite coffee shop.

 Before I left home, I asked the Universe to give me an opportunity to help someone.
 I asked to be used in the service of good when I was out and about.
 I trusted that whatever task I was going to be assigned to was going to be exactly what I needed as well.
 Setting this intention alone made me feel lighter and loosened the grip of the constriction around my heart.
 By the time I was getting onto the highway, I started feeling an anticipatory excitement.
 I wondered how my day was going to change and who I was going to get to meet.
 My inner joy barometer was already pointing towards optimistic and I hadn’t even done my good deed yet!

 About ten miles away from the coffee shop, I spotted a young woman, holding a baby and talking on the phone while standing next to a car with the blinkers on.
 I guessed that her car had broken down.
-She wasn’t hitchhiking but it was raining (add the chaos from the recent hurricane on the Big Island to the mix) and I felt the need to find out if they needed a ride.
-I made a quick (and possibly illegal) U-turn and found out that she was trying to get her boyfriend to leave work so they could get back home.
+She wasn’t hitchhiking but it was raining and I felt the need to find out if they needed a ride.
+I made a quick U-turn and found out that she was trying to get her boyfriend to leave work so they could get back home.
 She said that she felt unsafe hitchhiking with her baby.
 I would, too!
 So I offered to give them a ride.
 She took her stuff from the car, locked it up and off we went.

 After I dropped her off, I felt like a hero.
 I think that if there was one person on this planet who could cry from someone’s expression of deep gratitude, it would have been me.
-And it was.
-Here I was, doing something as simple as taking a fifteen minute detour on my way to a coffee shop, she treated me as if I was an angel dropped from heaven.
+Here I was, doing something as simple as taking a fifteen-minute detour on my way to a coffee shop, she treated me as if I was an angel dropped from heaven.
 Who helped who here?